Now or Later?

 The control dopamine flavor acts more in the long term.
 So it is more capable of making concessions now to always acquire more tomorrow.
 It is the dopamine of career, fame, wealth, creativity, dreams, with the small problem of being unstoppable.

 What are companies?
-All of us are sometimes on the seller's side and often on the consumer's side.
+All of us are sometimes on the seller's side and, often, on the consumer's side.

 Companies want profit.